2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Both waterfalls will take up about an hour of your time.

 Hungry?
 There’s a little bistro called Shiraito General Store right by the main parking area that sells surprisingly good food (for a place on the parking lot of a touristy area).
 I’m talking real, hot meals, not just sandwiches.
-It’s also the first time I saw cats in a stroller.
+It’s also the first time I've seen cats in a stroller.
 Interesting.

 Day 1, stop 4: Kitaguchi Shrine